Sandbach, Tinne & Company: Formation

 The partners reconvened in Demerara but trade became difficult in the following months and it was insufficient to support all four men.
 While McInroy and Sandbach concentrated on the trading aspect and eventually formed the Demerara-based firm of McInroy, Sandbach & Company in 1801, Parker and Robertson went to live on and develop one cotton plantation each.
 Robertson died in 1799, two years after Parker had returned to Scotland and married Margaret Rainy, a niece of Robertson.
 Parker went back to Demerara to oversee business.

 McInroy, Parker and Sandbach all returned to Britain in 1801, after the foundation of the Demerara firm.
 Once there, they established in Glasgow the firm of McInroy, Parker & Company as the Scottish arm of their venture.
-A year later, they formed another branch in Liverpool, where Sandbach moved around the time that he married Elizabeth Robertson in December.
+A year later, they formed another branch in Liverpool, the main slave-trading port in England, where Sandbach moved around the time that he married Elizabeth Robertson in December.
 Elizabeth was another of George Robertson's nieces.
 William McBean, another Scot, joined the Demerara partnership in 1803 but had left by around 1808 and subsequently became a partner with Robert Kingston.

 In 1813, the prosperous and well-connected Philip Frederick Tinne, a Dutchman of Huguenot descent who already had experience of working coffee plantations in Demerara, joined the firm in Liverpool as a full partner.

 Activities

 Having begun in the cotton trade, the partners changed course and became involved in production of sugar from around 1810.
 The firms became known as the "Rothchilds of Demerara".
 The enterprise grew to become owners of both ships and plantations and also exporters of coffee, molasses, rum and sugar from the West Indies to the British ports of Liverpool and Glasgow.
-They were significant slave owners until that practice was abolished.
-By far the largest owner of plantations and slaves in what was by then British Guiana, the provisions for compensation to slave owners made under the terms of the Slavery Abolition Act 1833 resulted in a payment of £150,452 to Sandbach, Tinne & Company.
+They were significant slave owners.
+When chattel slavery was abolished, in 1833, they were the largest owner of plantations and slaves in what was by then British Guiana, the provisions for compensation to slave owners made under the terms of the Slavery Abolition Act 1833 resulted in a payment of £150,452 to Sandbach, Tinne & Company.
 The compensation was the second-largest payment made to any mercantile concern.
 (Note: The comparative purchasing power of £150,452 in 2015 was £12.9 million.)

-From the 1830s until the 1920s were major transporters of indentured labour.
-The latter became a feature of society in British Guiana following emancipation of slaves because plantation owners needed a new source of labour and they found it in the importation of people from India.
+From the 1830s until the 1920s were major transporters of indentured labour and new research indicates they may have continued trafficking enslaved Africans to the colonies after the Slavery Abolition Act.
+The latter became a feature of society in British Guiana following emancipation of enslaved Africans because plantation owners wanted a new source of cheap labour and they found it in the importation of people from India.

 The name of the Demerara firm was changed from McInroy, Sandbach & Co. to Sandbach, Parker & Co. in 1861.
 The firm, which continued its interests in shipping and sugar, was wound up and held its last meeting in London in 1975.